juanmarques/juanmarques/README.md

-### Hi there 👋 I'm Juan a Software Engineer with 7 years of experience and passionate about technology .
-I mostly do back-end / Architecture work in Java , but I also have some experience working on front-end development, specially with extJs and Angular.
-I also know something about cloud infrastructure like AWS.
+### Hello there!
+I'm Juan a Software Engineer with 7+ years of experience and passionate about technology .
+I mostly do back-end development / Architecture / Enterprise Architecture / Cloud work, but I also have some experience working on front-end development, specially with extJs and Angular.
+I also know something about cloud infrastructure like AWS

-- 🌱 I’m currently learning [Angular].
+- 🌱 I’m currently learning [Angular] / [ReactJS].

 - 📫 How to reach me: [LinkedIn] / [Twitter]
 <!--